 If you are very unwell on the day of your exam or end of semester online test, or there are exceptional circumstances beyond your control that impact your ability to sit for your exam you should apply for Special consideration and not attempt your exam.
 The Higher Education Examinations Procedure states that "Students who are unwell on the day of their examination should not enter the examination room and attempt the examination; they are encouraged to apply for a deferred examination".
 Be aware strict timelines apply - you must submit your application no later than three working days after your exam.

 It is important to stay informed by regularly checking your student email once grades are published in case you receive an important letter from the University.
 If you are concerned about a letter you have received, please contact us for support.
-We can help in a variety of ways, including assisting you if you believe you have grounds for final grade appeal.
+We can help in a variety of ways, including assisting you if you believe you have grounds for a review of final grade

 Federation University Policy: Higher Education Examinations Procedure